Let's do it together Let's do it together

 • Cover with a dusting of compost

-• Water each day and watch your herbs grow!
+• Keep the soil moist and watch your herbs grow!

 Make your own cress head

-Cress is a brilliant plant for kids to grow and it’s so easy to get results – it can be grown indoors at any time of the year, in virtually any container and is ready to harvest in just a couple of weeks.
-It’s an easy plant to get creative with too, we’ve used eggshells for ours.
-The kids will love decorating the shells!
+Cress is a brilliant plant for kids to grow, and it’s so easy to get results – it can be grown indoors at any time of the year, in virtually any container, and is ready to harvest in just a couple of weeks.
+It’s an easy plant to get creative with too!
+We’ve used eggshells for ours, which the kids will love decorating.

 Cress Head

-• Get the kids their own gardening tools and equipment so they can get stuck in
+• Get the kids stuck in with their own gardening tools

-• Once you’ve decided on your area of the garden, make sure you dig up the soil to remove any weeds and get rid of any clumps.
+• Once you’ve decided on an area of your garden, dig up the soil with a garden fork to remove any weeds and get rid of any clumps.
 Add multi-purpose compost if needed.
-Our Forest Kitchen Garden Planter is perfect for little ones to reach

-• Get the kids to add seeds of their choice.
-Always read the instructions on the packet.
-Then add a thin layer of soil on top and then water
+• Get the kids to add seeds of their choice, following the instructions on the packet.
+Water in your seeds

-• Once the seeds are planted, they can add some decor to make it their own - we love our veg patch sign
+• Once the seeds are planted, they can add some garden decorations to make it their own

 5. Garden competition time!